 Pleasure and Pain

-Note: Page data is specific to the upper canyon only.
+Page data is specific to the upper canyon only.
 To get there, hike on the trail approximately 4 miles on Peter's Trail #105 from Tortilla Ranch.
 Just until you are about to leave Peters Creek and climb up Peters Mesa, this is your starting point for a counterclockwise loop.

-Orientation: Crossing over the 2nd Saddle, Peters Trail follows Peters Creek downhill until it suddenly takes a southwest turn, climbing for Peters Mesa on the way to Charlebois Canyon.
+Crossing over the 2nd Saddle, Peters Trail follows Peters Creek downhill until it suddenly takes a southwest turn, climbing for Peters Mesa on the way to Charlebois Canyon.

 Within 10 minutes of leaving Peters Trail, you should arrive at a rather impressive cowboy dam.
 Cowboy engineering isn't quite up to snuff, as the dam has failed, but the structure that remains is still fairly impressive.
 It is also a magnificent area to grab lunch.

 Henceforth this canyon will be named "Bushwhack Canyon".
 The first 0.4 miles from the creek up the canyon is some of the most gnarly, impenetrable vegetation you will encounter in your travels anywhere.
 If you wanted to hone your bushwhacking skills, this is the place.
-I can't comprehend a trail originally went up this canyon.
+I can't comprehend a trail that originally went up this canyon.
 Things sure have changed.
 I was reminded of Joe's Iron Mountain trip log of what a trail could turn into when it isn't maintained.

-Topping out on Peters Mesa, take the trail east, and then skirt around the drainage slightly to your north getting over on the north side.
+Topping out on Peters Mesa, take the trail east, and then skirt around the drainage slightly to your north, getting over on the north side.
 Conserving your elevation, you should reach Peters Trail right on the top of the saddle you see after following the contour around the edge of the peak.
 Look back and admire the gorgeous view.

-Rather than climb back onto Peters Mesa, one could probably elect to make this a shuttle trip to Tortilla Flats, if you elect to take Peters Canyon all the way downstream, however I am not aware of anyone who has attempted this yet.
+Rather than climb back onto Peters Mesa, one could probably elect to make this a shuttle trip to Tortilla Flats.
+If you elect to take Peters Canyon all the way downstream, however, I am not aware of anyone who has attempted this yet.